dotlang/language/doc/RFE.md

 We have two categories of types: named and unnamed.
 Unnamed: `int, string[], float => int, (int,int)...` - They are created using language keywords and notations.
 Named: `type MyType := ?????` These are defined by the developer and on the right side we can have another named or unnamed type.
 We have two special types: `nothing` and `any`.
-All types are subtypes of `any`. `nothing` is not subtype of anything.
+All types are subtypes of `any`. `nothing` is only subtype of itself.
 So if a function expects nothing (which is weird) you can only pass a nothing to it and nothing else.
+If a function expects `any` you can pass anything to it.
 We have 7 kinds of type: tuple, union, array, hash, primitive, function.
 We write C <: S which means C (child) is subtype of S (supertype).
 - A type is subtype of itself.